This post contains affiliate links. For more information, see my disclosure policy here

 Interested in starting your own blog, or just curious to learn about what blogging tools & resources I use?
 Take a peek at what’s inside my blogging tool box!

-Building a Framework: The Ultimate Blogging Handbook: I consider this ebook the “Blogger’s Bible”!
+Building a Framework: The Ultimate Blogging Handbook: I consider this ebook/course the “Blogger’s Bible”!
 It’s an invaluable resource for helping you start, grow, and monetize a blog.
-There’s an eBook-only option as well as several packages that include training videos and access to a Facebook community.
+There’s an eBook-only option as well as several higher-priced packages that include training videos and access to a Facebook community.

 Affilate Marketing for Bloggers: This ebook/course is a great resource for learning how to monetize your blog using affiliate marketing.
-There’s an eBook-only option, as well as packages that offer additional training videos and access to a Facebook community.
+There’s an eBook-only option, as well as a master package that includes a comprehensive course and access to a Facebook community.

 An Inbox of Opportunity: How & Why to Create Killer Newsletters: As a blogger, it’s essential to grow and nurture a list of email subscribers.
 This ebook communicates the importance of growing your email list, and provides hands on training on how to create and deliver valuable newsletter content to your subscribers.